iqzy21/DevOps-Learning-BASH/README.md

    e.g read -p "Enter your name: " name echo "Hello, $name!"
    Use read to get input from the user and store it in a variable.

+Tips
+Start small: Write simple scripts first.
+Use meaningful names: This makes your script easier to understand.
+Test often: Avoid surprises by running your scripts frequently.

+Practice Makes Perfect!
+The more you script, the better you get.
+Try automating small tasks daily.
+Bash scripting becomes easier with repetition—keep at it!